 We know 46 perfect numbers and about 12 million amicable pairs.

 A modern perspective on these problems: what can we say about their distribution in the natural numbers, in particular, do they have density 0?
-What is the density of a set of numbers?
+What do you think is the density of the sociable numbers?